Golden Goddess: Why Jane Fonda is still a feminist force at age 80

 In her golden years, Fonda appeared to be just as outspoken, lovable, and daring as ever.
-As her comments on and active involvement with various political movements such as Black Lives Matter and Time’s Up continue to prove, Fonda also hasn’t slowed down her momentum as a feminist powerhouse leveraging her power for action and change.
+As her comments on and active involvement with various political movements such as Black Lives Matter & Time’s Up continue to prove, Fonda also hasn’t slowed down her momentum as a feminist powerhouse leveraging her power for action & change.
 That’s as apparent in the work Fonda does on screen as it is with her political activism off.

 Book Club isn’t just about a bunch of geriatric women getting horny for a spanking, but is also about female solidarity and empowerment.
 Why shouldn’t women of a certain age be able to encourage each other to rediscover and enjoy their sex lives?

 “I wanted to give a cultural face to older women and that’s what I love about being on Grace and Frankie.
-We tried to show the downsides of being older, like the fear of falling and breaking your hip or the fact that nobody pays any attention to you because you’re not young and beautiful anymore, the worries about having boyfriends and what they’re going to think of your body, and all those kinds of things.
+We tried to show the downsides of being older, like the fear of breaking your hip or the fact that nobody pays any attention to you because you’re not young and beautiful anymore, the worries about having boyfriends and what they’re going to think of your body, and all those kinds of things.

 Fonda once described the film as being a “kind of tongue-in-cheek satire against bourgeois morality” and also defended the movie for being less damaging than some of her more seemingly innocent roles.